hwang-db/tf_aws_deployment/README.md

 # Terraform patterns for AWS Databricks deployments

+## [ARCHIVED REPO] This repo's content has been migrated to https://github.com/databricks/terraform-databricks-examples and will be archived; for new examples and patterns please direct to terraform-databricks-examples repo.

 Subdirectories are independent to each other, each represents a Terraform pattern of AWS Databricks workspace deployment.

 AWS Databricks deployment patterns: